goatshriek/stumpless/README.md

 ```

 If you haven't opened a target, this will log messages to the default target for
-the platform: on Linux this is `/dev/log`, on a Mac system this will be
+the platform: on Linux, this is `/dev/log`, on a Mac system this will be
 `/var/run/syslog`, and on a Windows machine it is the Windows Event Log.
 If you
 open a target or a few before calling `stumplog`, then logs will be sent to the
 most recently opened target.